AOI - Automatic optical inspection systems

 Need for AOI, automatic optical inspection

 This increase in the complexity of boards also means that manual inspection is not a viable option these days.
-Even when it was an accepted approach, it was realized that it was not particularly effective as inspectors soon tired and poor and incorrect construction was easily missed.
-With the marketplace now requiring high volume, high quality products to be brought to market very quickly very reliable and fast methods are needed to ensure that product quality remains high.
-AOI, automatic optical inspection is an essential tool in an integrated electronics test strategy that ensure costs are kept as low as possible by detecting faults early in the production line.
+Even when it was an acceptable approach, it was realized that it was not particularly effective as inspectors soon tired and poor and incorrect construction was easily missed.
+With the marketplace now requiring high volume, high-quality products to be brought to market very quickly very reliable and fast methods are needed to ensure that product quality remains high.
+AOI, automatic optical inspection is an essential tool in an integrated electronics test strategy that ensures costs are kept as low as possible by detecting faults early in the production line.

 One of the solutions to this is to use automated or automatic optical inspection systems.
-Automated optical inspection systems can be placed into the production line just after the solder process.
-In this way they can be used to catch problems early in the production process.
+Automated optical inspection systems can be placed into the production line just after the soldering process.
+In this way, they can be used to catch problems early in the production process.
 This has a number of advantages.
 With faults costing more to fix the further along the production process they are found, this is obviously the optimum place to find faults.
-Additionally process problems in the solder and assembly area can be seen early in the production process and information used to feedback quickly to earlier stages.
-In this way a rapid response can ensure that problems are recognized quickly and rectified before too many boards are built with the same problem.
+Additionally, process problems in the solder and assembly area can be seen early in the production process and information used to feedback quickly to earlier stages.
+In this way, a rapid response can ensure that problems are recognized quickly and rectified before too many boards are built with the same problem.

 Comparison Of The Major Defect Detection Capabilities Of AOI, AXI AND ICT

 |Solder void||N (not heel of joint)||Y||N|